alertlogic/cwe-collector/cfn/README-GD.md

 [jq](https://stedolan.github.io/jq/).

 From the bash command line, type the following commands, where `<username>` and `<password>` are your Alert Logic Cloud Insight credentials:

-**Temp Dev and Test Note: In the curl command below, use the integration url here api.global-integration.product.dev.alertlogic.com instead.**

 ```
 export AL_USERNAME='<username>'